NATIONAL SCREENWRITERS DAY

 So why haven’t we heard of these creative souls?

 You will.
 Starting right now with National Screenwriters Day!

 HOW TO OBSERVE #NationalScreenwritersDay

 Go to NationalScreenwritersDay.com to find out the latest updates and see interviews with top screenwriters about their mysterious vocation.
-Look up the origins of your favorite movie and see who the screenwriter is.
-Send a shoutout using #NationalScreenwritersDay on social media.
+You should also look up the origins of your favorite movie.
+Who is the screenwriter?
+Then, send a shoutout using #NationalScreenwritersDay on social media.

 NATIONAL SCREENWRITERS DAY HISTORY